 In the power distribution process, capacitors improve the power shift phases.
 It appears as an additional load in the system and reduces the wastage of unused power.
-As the power factor is the ratio of used power to the total provided power, this adding of capacitor makes both the quantities equal so that pf can reach 1.
+As the power factor is the ratio of used power to the total provided power, this adding capacitor makes both the quantities equal so that pf can reach 1.

 Capacitor banks save energy in the form of electric charges that a system could waste without them.
-Greater is the capacitance of a bank, larger is the amount of energy it can store.
-Electric devices that require DC supply also use capacitors to maintain the power supply while charging their batteries.
+Greater is the capacitance of a bank; larger is the amount of energy it can store.
+Electric devices that require a DC supply also use capacitors to maintain the power supply while charging their batteries.

 The capacitor is a source of high resistance when placed across a circuit, not for higher frequency signals.
 Therefore, you can use shunt capacitor banks to block noise.
-Therefore, signals of higher carrier frequencies do not reach out to the appliances, and abrupt fault current does not occur.
+Therefore, signals of higher carrier frequencies do not reach out to the appliances, and an abrupt fault current does not occur.

 -Picture of a Shunt Capacitor Banks-

 Reducing Fault Current Cost